“Help! My Ceiling Is Leaking!” 3 Tips for Minimizing Water Damage in Severn, MD

 3. If it’s not easily seen at this point, you will need to start gently lifting shingles or looking behind siding to find signs of damage.
 You will be looking for things like water stains and rusty nails.

 4. Typically, leaks will come from poorly installed roofing material such as flashing, gutters, shingle over lay and more.
-So it’s important to also inspect everything in the surrounding area, such as pipes and chimneys, to see if the leak is possibly traveling from a few feet away.
+So it’s important to also inspect everything in the surrounding area, such as leaky vent pipes and chimneys, to see if the leak is possibly traveling from a few feet away.

-Starts With A RoofPRO No-Obligation Quote
+Start Your Repairs With A RoofPRO No-Obligation Quote